MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/DataProcessing/Batch-Data.md

 run, using the MapReduce algorithm.
 Simply put, we are processing data in parallel rather than serial.

-MapReduce: Two phases, Map phase and reduce phase.
-The Mappers job is to create or process the input data.
+<b>MapReduce</b>: Two phases, Map phase and reduce phase.
+The Mappers job is to create or process the
+input data.
 As shown in the diagram, this is usually a file or a directory.
 This file is stored on HDFS and is passed into the mapper function.
 The file is usally passed in line by line, into the mapper function.
 The mapper processes this input data to create as few or as many output as needed.